 The old chapel

 This Romanesque style chapel is constructed from freestone.
-Having recently undergone major restoration works, it is currently used as accommodation with a large reception room, a kitchen, a lounge, a toilet and, upstairs, a studio flat.
+Having recently undergone major restoration works, it is currently used for function purposes, with a large function room, a kitchen, a lounge, a toilet and, upstairs, a studio flat.
 The underside of its chancel arch is adorned with frescoes, dating from the 12th century and illustrating the calendar of the months of the year.

-Laid out around the manor house are an old barn, a large covered area, outbuildings in use as a linen room and a study as well as a caretaker’s cottage spanning approx. 110 m².
+Laid out around the manor house are an old converted barn with, on the ground floor a staff room with a toilet and, upstairs, a dormitory with some 20 beds, a shower room and a toilet; a large covered area; outbuildings in use as an office, a linen room, a boiler room and a storage room; and lastly, a caretaker’s cottage spanning approx. 110 m².
 The latter comprises a living room, a kitchen and three bedrooms with a shower room.

-Two small buildings near to the old chapel are used for storage purposes.
+Two small buildings near to the old chapel are used as a shed and a studio flat.

-There are various sheds in the wooded section of the garden.
+There are various other sheds in the wooded section of the garden.

-The garden comprises several sections including a poplar grove, wooded lawns surrounding the main buildings, a swimming pool near to the manor house, a lake with two islets, one of which can be reached via two bridges, a meadow, a tennis court and, lastly, a wood.
+Spanning more than 6 ha, the garden comprises a poplar grove, wooded lawns surrounding the main buildings, a heated swimming pool near to the manor house, a lake with two islets, one of which can be reached via two bridges, meadows, a tennis court and, lastly, a wood.

-The first success to credit to the passing of time and the renovation works is the unity of style, with its soberness and elegance, between the outside and the inside.
-Freestone takes pride of place.
-Construction has been governed by the good taste and sense of balance existing in the region.
+The first success to give credit to the passing of time and the renovation works is the unity of style between the outside and the inside.
+A style characterised by great soberness and superb elegance where freestone takes pride of place.
+Its construction was governed by the good taste and sense of balance existing in the region.
 Harmony reigns throughout this group of buildings, even the gardens feature all of nature’s charms.
 These premises are ideal for all kinds of projects especially as they are in pristine condition courtesy of meticulous maintenance.
 The 12th century has left discreet frescoes representing the months of the year in the old chapel, which augurs well for the slow passing and excellent quality of the seasons here.

 NB: The above information is not only the result of our visit to the property; it is also based on information provided by the current owner.
 It is by no means comprehensive or strictly accurate especially where surface areas and construction dates are concerned.
 We cannot, therefore, be held liable for any misrepresentation.